Amerzone: Setting

 The world of Amerzone interweaves fact and fiction.
 "Amerzone" itself is the name of a fictional region in South America and the great river that runs through it.
 The name, and the lush tropical rainforest in the Amerzone, suggest that it is inspired by the real-life Amazon rainforest.
 Valembois lives in a lighthouse on the fictitious Langrevin peninsula in Brittany.

 The game veers further into the realm of fantasy once the player enters Amerzone.
 The country is home to many strange plants and animals, depicted through watercolor sketches in Valembois's exploration journal.
 The flora comprises mostly herbaceous plants such as the orchid-like Orcochi.
-Animals in the Amerzone tend to resemble real-life animals, but with bizarre flourishes: the ventousier resembles a shrew, but its snout branches off into sucker-bearing arms; the rhinopotamus is cross between a rhinoceros and hippopotamus; the web-footed giraffe navigates the marshlands with its webbed feet.
+Animals in the Amerzone tend to resemble real-life animals, but with bizarre flourishes: the ventousier resembles a shrew, but its snout branches off into sucker-bearing arms; the rhinopotamus resembles a cross between a rhinoceros and hippopotamus (perhaps it is a horned relative of Toxodon); the giraffe-like web-footed giraffe (perhaps a camelid) navigates the marshlands with its webbed feet.

 The White Birds are the key plot point of the game.
 The Birds are born legless and as such spend their entire lives gliding over the thermals issuing from a great volcano, sustaining themselves on a diet of flying insects.
 Their wings keep growing after the rest of their bodies has stopped, such that they end up disproportionately long.
 The Birds' limited range threatens their survival, as does their method of reproduction: every three years, a single, enormous egg is laid, containing many embryos.
 However, the volcano's fumes will naturally make the eggs "ill", such that they will hatch as Black Birds.
 Only a nearby indigenous tribe, the Ovo-volahos, knows how to "cure" the eggs to make them hatch as White Birds.
 Most Amerzonians believe the White Birds to merely be a fanciful myth.